OliRM/yEnc-Python/README.md

 # yEnc-Python
-Barely functional yEnc library, featuring only the ability to decode, and barely legible source code.
+Disfunctional yEnc library, featuring only the ability to decode.
+Now with 30% less memory leak.

 ### Setup
 ```